CHAPTER 1: THE LAW OF TORTS

 Claims in tort law are awarded unliquidated damages and are separate from claims in contract law.
 Unliquidated damages are monetary amounts meant as compensation which are not predetermined by parties but are decided in court by the judge or jury.

-Now let me explain with the help of some examples.
+Now let CLATapult – CLAT Coaching in Kolkata explain it to you with the help of some examples.

 If you go to your neighbor’s house you are expected to ring his doorbell and take his permission before you enter his house .
 You cannot go straight into his kitchen and start doing whatever you like.
 You have to take his permission before you help yourself with the cookies on his table.